preciousdpepple/preciousdpepple.github.io/README.md

 **Key findings:**

-- Across 2018–2025 there are ~939M total appointments, 151M FCEs and 123M FAEs.
+- Across 2018–2025 there are ~939M appointments, 211M DNAs (DNA % ~22.5%), 233M first-time visits, 151M FCEs, 123M FAEs, and 47M A&E episodes (A&E % ~37.8%).
-- Roughly 57M appointments were DNAs, giving an overall DNA rate of ~6%.
 - Emergency episodes account for ~38% of all FAEs, showing the burden of unplanned care.
-- Demand is highest in older working-age and early older-age groups (60–79).
+- Demand for appointment is highest in older working-age and early older-age groups (60–79).
-- DNA volumes peak in younger adults (c.
-25–44), then decline in older ages.
+- DNA volumes peak in younger adults (35–39, 30–34, 40–44, and 25–29), then decline in older ages.
 - 2020 shows a clear COVID-related dip, with activity exceeding pre-pandemic levels by 2023–2024.
 - The emergency share of episodes rises sharply from age 70+, indicating higher acuity in older patients.
+Meanwhile, Non-emergency episodes are concentrated in older working-age to early-older bands (55–79).
-- A small but persistent “Unknown” age band highlights data-quality issues.
+- There is a small but persistent “Unknown” age band which highlights data-quality issues to be addressed by the NHS in future publications.

 **Dashboard Overview:**